yoraish/freeFoodAPI/README.md

-# freeFoodAPI
+# Free_Food_API
-An experimental API that reports free food at MIT.
+An API that provides the MIT community with information about free food around campus